 LOST AND FOUND

-Items that are lost and found are turned in to the office.
+Items that are lost and found are turned in to the office or left in the entry foyer.
 Students are encouraged to look after personal possessions.
 While all reasonable precautions are taken to safeguard personal property, the school cannot be responsible for lost or stolen items.
 Students should never leave valuables in the PE changerooms.

 There is a Capital Regional District by-law and a school district policy that prohibits smoking or vaping on school property.
 The Reynolds community supports this ban and expects students to respect it.
 In addition, students may not smoke or vape in the vicinity of our school.
 The guideline to be used is that one cannot be seen from the school building nor can the building be seen.
 Students are not to congregate on private property to smoke.
 The Data Tech Property and any business property across the street is out of bounds during school hours.
 Smoking on or near the grounds of Saanich Centre is prohibited.

 Textbooks are the property of the school and must be returned at year-end in good condition.
 There is a refundable deposit of $20.00.
 Students pay this cost once upon entry to Reynolds at any grade level and are refunded when they leave the school.